-Note: Before you contribute a crawler, please consider if you are willing to remain involved into its maintenance after having the code included in OpenSanctions.
+Before you contribute a crawler, please consider if you are willing to remain involved in its maintenance after having the code included in zavod.
 Maintaining a crawler is an ongoing commitment, and the OpenSanctions team does not automatically assume that responsibility for code contributed by others.
+See our general inclusion critera.

 Before programming a crawler script, you need to create a YAML file with some basic metadata to describe the new dataset.
 That information includes the dataset name (which is normally derived from the YAML file name), information about the source publisher and the source data URL.